Social-Emotional Domain: Gratitude

 - Students write their names on the backs of the envelopes and decorate them any way they wish.

-- Students are to write positive messages to the members in their group expressing a specific appreciation to each person.
+- Students are to write positive messages to the members of their group expressing a specific appreciation to each person.

 - When all have finished writing their messages, they wait to deliver them until instructed to do so.